Robotic Gastric Bypass Surgery in Colorado

-During gastric bypass surgery, a small pouch from your stomach is created.
+During robotic gastric bypass surgery, a small pouch from your stomach is created.
 A piece of small intestine is attached to the pouch so food can come out of the pouch directly into a segment of small intestine, thereby causing a part of the stomach and small intestine to be bypassed.
-The mechanism of weight loss is two-fold: the small pouch restricts the amount of food, while the bypass of the stomach and duodenum restricts the body’s ability to absorb calories, while still providing adequate nutrition.
+The mechanism of weight loss is two-fold: The small pouch restricts the amount of food you can ingest, and the bypass of the stomach and duodenum restricts the body’s ability to absorb calories, while still providing adequate nutrition.
 As a result of the surgery, changes in eating habits are required.
-These included restricted portions of food, as well as food choices that optimize nutritional requirements.
+These include restricted portions of food, as well as food choices that optimize nutritional requirements.

-Following gastric bypass surgery, all patients have obesity-related co-morbidities that improve or resolve completely.
+Following robotic gastric bypass surgery, all patients see that their obesity-related comorbidities improve or resolve completely.
 Weight loss is initially dramatic and can be anticipated for an extended period if patients are compliant with the lifestyle and dietary changes required.

-The gastric Roux-en-Y is proven to be safe and effective in morbidly obese patients.
-The gastric bypass allows these patients to:
+The gastric Roux-en-Y is proven to be safe and effective in morbidly obese patients, allowing these patients to: